alexstedev/alexste/data/blog/hello_world.md

 The final fea...
 Well, kind of a feature but more of a much needed improvement has been accessibility.

 My previous website iteration met a lot of the minimum requirements for basic accessibility, however it could have been a lot better.
-Since the launch of that site I have learn't a LOT about the importance of accibility when designing & building websites / applications.
+Since the launch of that site I have learn't a LOT about the importance of acceibility when designing & building websites / applications.
 As such I wanted to do my very best when building this one to improve it & make it as accessible as possible.

 Here are some of the notable accessibility features/improvements: